Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 	gti = !exec git
 ```

+I've mindlessly typed `git git status` far too many times.
+One approach is to punish the behavior.
+"I should train myself to be better at typing so that I don't make this mistake".

+I disagee.
+I don't want to be punished.
+Avoiding `git git` doesn't improve the structure of my thinking.
+So I've smoothed over that papercut.
+The `!exec` command executes a terminal command.
+In this case running `git` again with all the same arguments.
+It's also recursive!

+[gti](https://www.cyberciti.biz/linux-news/linux-unix-desktop-fun-gti-get-jeep-car-when-you-mistype-git/) is good fun, but an example of punishing the user for mistyping `gti` instead of `git`.

 ## Conclusion

-\*This is not actually my .gitignore.
+[^1]: This is not actually my .gitignore.
 It's pretty close.
 I've rearranged and ommited a few pieces for clarity.